Tararua Lodge, Whakapapa Ski field, Mt Ruapehu: Notes for newcomers

 Stay with your group on the way up to the lodge (make sure people know that it is your first trip).
 It is your leader’s job to get you there safely; it is your job to stay close to the leader.

 Week trips and non-member groups

 For safety reasons all new groups need to be guided to the Lodge by an experienced person capable of finding the lodge in all weather.
-It is the responsibility of the TTC trip leader or in absence of a leader the lodge custodian to get you to the lodge safely from the top of the Bruce Road (often tyre chains are required for the road).
+It is the responsibility of the TTC trip leader to get you to the lodge safely from the top of the Bruce Road (often tyre chains are required for the road).

-It is to coordinate with the leader or custodian.
+It is to coordinate with the leader.
 You will not want to arrive and find the lodge locked!
-If it is a good day the leader or custodian may be skiing so initial contact should be made in the evenings or early morning.
-The leader/custodian will assess the weather and the group and determine the best way for the group to safely get to the Lodge.
+If it is a good day the leader may be skiing so initial contact should be made in the evenings or early morning.
+The leader will assess the weather and the group and determine the best way for the group to safely get to the Lodge.